3 Preparation for antiretroviral treatment

 Referral for antiretroviral treatment

 Patients should be sent to the antiretroviral clinic with a full referral letter.
 A standardised referral letter is helpful.
 Send the latest CD4 count if available.
-An appointment should be made.
-The patient must be told the venue, date and time of the appointment.
+The patient should take the referral letter to the local ART clinic to get a date for initial screening.
+Unless the patient is sick, they will usually not be seen on the same day, but will have to return on their date for screening.
 Keeping appointments is a good index of patient reliability.

-All the important management decisions should be made by a multidisciplinary team.
+All the important management decisions should ideally be made by a multidisciplinary team.

 Problems with starting antiretroviral treatment